Saturday, May 30, 2026

 After a brief visit with friends in London, I boarded a train at Waterloo Station for Dover and caught a night ferry to Calais.
 The immigration officials stamped my passport with a six-month visa and I passed through customs without any of the smoking officials casting an eye in my direction.
 It was cold outside and I walked to the Calais train station.

-My typewriter weighed a ton and I contemplated ditching it, while crossing a bridge.
+My Olivetti Lettera 22 typewriter weighed a little over four kilograms.
+Nine pounds isn't much, but as I walked to the the Calais train station on a June evening, the weight grew heavier in my hand and crossing a bridge over the Calais canal I contemplated ditching it.
 The tide was out and the river bottom was thick with mud.
-The world didn't need another writer or another doorman at a nightclub, then again this world doesn't need much, so I trudged into the terminal with the Olivetti and bought a ticket to Paris.
+The world didn't need another writer or another doorman at a nightclub, then again this world doesn't need much, so I trudged into the terminal with the Olivetti and bought a one-way ticket to Paris.

 Gare Du Nord.